 Let’s check out my top six substitutes for vegetable oil in waffles.

-- Substitute for Vegetable Oil in Waffles: 6 Top Picks
+- Vegetable Oil Substitute for Waffles: 6 Top Picks

 - Final Words

-Substitute for Vegetable Oil in Waffles: 6 Top Picks
+Vegetable Oil Substitute for Waffles: 6 Top Picks

 Most people have vegetable oil in their kitchen because it is so versatile.
 It can be used to bake cookies, stir fry some vegetables, and anything else your baker’s heart desires.
 But just because it’s convenient doesn’t mean you always have it on hand.